HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 In the floating point numbers that exist on modern computers, the base is two instead of ten.
-With a base of two, the digit of the significand before the decimal point is always a one (except for some weird cases called subnormals, but we can ignore those for now), we instead only have to represent the digits after the decimal point, and the exponent.
+With a base of two, the digit of the significand before the decimal point is always a one (except for some weird cases called subnormals, but we can ignore those for now).
+So we instead only have to represent the digits after the decimal point, and the exponent.
 We call these digits after the decimal point the "mantissa".